 Why You Should Trust Us

 To find the best can opener models across different styles, our editorial team and lead tester spent hours researching the best available can openers.
 We selected a wide range of models to test, from traditional manual ones to innovative openers to countertop models and more, putting them all head to head in comparative analysis.
 In the process, we opened 100 cans of all sizes, from tiny 2.25 oz cans of olives to 28 oz can of crushed tomatoes.
 For this review, we opened 90 cans for direct testing and many more in continuous real-world use.
 We assess how much effort, pressure, and precision each tool demanded from us, noting the easier ones from the finicky ones.
-We also examined how they open cans, and if they left behind sharp edges or none.
+We also examined how they open cans and if they left behind sharp edges.
 Our leader tester intentionally dropped each model from counter-height onto the kitchen floor to ensure they can handle real-life accidents, too.
 After living in our kitchen drawers for weeks and getting daily use, we feel confident in our assessments and experience with each model we tested.